 Advanced Financial Accounting Topics

 Seminar in Graduate Accounting

 Masters Level Internship

-Graduate Electives (no more than 15 credits)
+Graduate Electives (15 credits)

+Graduate electives are courses from the Master of Business Administration or Master of Organizational Leadership programs.
 These must be approved by the program director.

 The equivalent of an undergraduate degree in accounting from an accredited 4-year college will meet the prerequisite requirement for the MAcc Program.

 24 credits of accounting

 9 credits of business, consisting of 3 credits each of business law, business statistics, and business elective.